-Each year basic skills tests developed by CASAS are administered to more than five million youth and adults.
+Each year basic skills tests developed by CASAS are administered to more than a million youth and adults in more than 40 states and territories, and in multiple countries.
 CASAS products and services certify language and basic skills proficiency and promote the transition to higher education and the workforce.

 CASAS is a longstanding and exemplary organization whose assessments are approved and validated by worldwide government and education agencies including: